-- A sufficient number of patients to adequately characterize the appropriate dose range, tolerability, and pharmacokinetics of the study drug and its major metabolite(s) in the relevant age group must be studied. - The gender distribution of participants in this study must reflect the distribution of those affected with this condition. - The study must be prospectively powered to target a 95% confidence interval (CI) within 60% and 140% of the point estimate for the geometric mean estimates of clearance and volume of distribution for the parent and major (active) metabolite(s) in the entire age range, or utilize a method justified by the Sponsor and agreed upon with the Agency. - Patients who complete Study 1 must then be enrolled in any of the other studies described in this Written Request in order to offer them the prospect of a direct benefit.
+- A sufficient number of patients to adequately characterize the appropriate dose range, tolerability, and pharmacokinetics of the study drug and its major metabolite(s) in the relevant age group must be studied. - The gender distribution of participants in this study mustshould reflect the distribution of those affected with this condition. - The study must be prospectively powered to target a 95% confidence interval (CI) within 60% and 140% of the point estimate for the geometric mean estimates of clearance and volume of distribution for the parent and major (active) metabolite(s) in the entire age range, or utilize a method justified by the Sponsor and agreed upon with the Agency. - Patients who complete Study 1 must then be enrolled in any of the other studies described in this Written Request in order to offer them the prospect of a direct benefit. - □ Study 2 and 3 - Each The trial must have a sufficient number of patients to provide 85% statistical power to show a clinically meaningful difference between drug and placebo.

-Studies 2, and 3, and 4

-Each trial must have a sufficient number of patients to provide 85% statistical power to show a clinically meaningful difference between drug and placebo.
-For the purpose of satisfying the Written Request, the treatment effect might, for example, be defined as a 5-unit difference between drug and placebo in change from baseline on the Positive and Negative Syndrome Scale total score for the schizophrenia study.
 The irritability subscale of the Aberrant Behavior Checklist (ABC) would be acceptable as the primary efficacy measure for the required study for irritability associated with autism.
 If you choose to use change from baseline in the irritability subscale of the ABC as the primary endpoint, the study must be powered to show a 6-unit difference between drug and placebo.
-You must conduct an interim analysis to estimate variance late in the trial, and increase the sample size if necessary to ensure that the trial has adequate power (see Statistical Information).

-This study must include a sufficient number of pediatric patients to adequately characterize the safety of the study drug at or above the dose or doses identified as effective in an adequately designed trial or, if this trial fails to detect a drug effect, at doses equivalent to the adult exposure of the drug.
+You must conduct an interim analysis to estimate variance late in the trial, and increase the sample size if necessary to ensure that the trial has adequate power (see Statistical Information). - □ Study 4 Study 3 - This study must include a sufficient number of pediatric patients to adequately characterize the safety of the study drug at or above the dose or doses identified as effective in an adequately designed trial or, if this trial fails to detect a drug effect, at doses equivalent to the adult exposure of the drug.
 A combined total of at least 100 patients from the schizophrenia safety study and ASD safety study together, diagnosed with either of these conditions and exposed to drug for at least 6 months such that there is an adequate distribution of patients across the conditions and age range to inform the safety of brexpiprazole in both conditions and over the entire age range, is the minimum requirement for long-term safety.